rlnsy/mystix/README.md

 ### Git Procedure:
 - Create new branches for functionality that you're working on
-- Commit and push to the branch
+- Commit and push to the branch (make sure you run tests first!)
 - Create a pull request to master when you're ready
   - Try to keep pull requests small
   - Squash commits into one if your pull request includes multiple